Michael Bassett was born in Auckland 1938, and educated at Owairaka School,

 He has contributed entries to the Dictionary of New Zealand Biography and to the

 Dictionary of National Biography (London), and has written several textbooks that have

 been used in New Zealand and British schools over the years.
 In December 1999 Political

 Science (Wellington) carried an article of his entitled "The Essentials of Successful

 Leadership in Twentieth-Century New Zealand Politics".

 Dr Bassett spent ten years (1994-2004) as a tribunal member of the Waitangi Tribunal that deals with Maori claims.
 For more than six years he wrote regular columns on political subjects for the Fairfax papers, the Dominion Post (Wellington), the Press (Christchurch) and the Waikato Times (Hamilton).
 These columns won him the accolade of Best Political Columnist in New Zealand in the Qantas Media Awards in 2004.
 He is currently working on a book on the prime ministers of New Zealand.
 He was appointed to the Board of the Museum of New Zealand: Te Papa Tongarewa in 2009.

 He is married to Judith Bassett who taught history at the University of Auckland and who has had an active career in Auckland's local government, having chaired the Auckland Area Health Board (1988-89), and the ASB Charitable Trusts (1988-2002).
-She has been an elected member of the Auckland Regional Council since 2001 and chair of Auckland Regional Holdings since 2004.
+She was an elected member of the Auckland Regional Council between 2001 and 2010 and chaired Auckland Regional Holdings 2004-2010.
+She is in her second term as an elected member of the Auckland District Health Board and sits on the Auckland Library Heritage Committee.
 They have two grown-up children (Emma a lawyer) and Sam (an accountant), and three grandchildren, Isobel, Harry and Edward.